-There cannot be many people who pass along the River Thames who haven’t seen the stone-carved inscription ‘Carolus Rex’ on the famous King Charles Court, now Trinity College of Music.
+There cannot be many people who pass along the River Thames who haven’t seen the stone-carved inscription ‘Carolus Rex’ on the famous King Charles Court, now Trinity Laban Conservatoire of Music and Dance (formerly, Trinity College of Music).

 In January 2003, rehearsals began and attracted some of the very best singers at Trinity College of Music.
 Since its foundation, this innovative ensemble has performed at numerous venues to great acclaim.
 Audiences at Covent Garden, St George’s, Southwark, Worth Abbey, St James’ Palace, Kensington Palace and the Turkish Embassy have delighted in their rich offering of music.